AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

 For participating media, the indirect illumination component is the gain of radiance due to **in scattering** -- light scattered into the ray's direction from other directions.
 This component is essential for producing effects such as volume caustics.
 Since I decided to store the first scattering of the photons, the radiance estimates will account for the in-scattered radiance from both direct **single scattering** and indirect **multiple scattering**.

 * **Ray Marching**\
 Before explaining the volume radiance estimate for in-scattered radiance, I will first introduce the technique of **ray marching**, a numerical integration method for computing the **volume rendering equation**.
-This approach divides a ray travelling through a participating medium into small segments and iterativly evaluates the radiance after each segment.
+This approach divides a ray traveling through a participating medium into small segments and iteratively evaluates the radiance after each segment.
 The calculation accounts for direct in-scattered illumination from light sources, indirect in-scattered illumination, and attenuation of the radiance from the previous segment.\
 Below is a high-level formulation of the ray marching algorithm:\
 ------------------------------------------------------------------------------------------------------------\
 $$L_{n+1}(x,\vec{\omega})=\sum_l^N ($$ *direct in-scattered illumination from each light source* $$)$$\